cxlanyagege/COMP30027-Project-ML/README.md

 Length: 1350, dtype: int64
 ```

-If you want to compare with the actual labels:
+If you want to compare the prediction with the actual labels:
 ```
 (prediction == test_labels).mean()
 ```